-The COP8788CL/COP8784CL programmable microcontrollers are members of the COPSTM microcontroller family.
+The COP8788CF/COP8784CF programmable microcontrollers are members of the COPSTM microcontroller family.
 Each device is a two chip system in a plastic package.
-Within the package is the COP888CL and a 8k EPROM with port recreation logic.
+Within the package is the COP888CF and an 8k EPROM with port recreation logic.
 The code executes out of the EPROM.
-These devices are offered in four packages: 44-pin PLCC, 40-pin DIP, 28-pin DIP and 28-pin SO.
+The device is offered in four packages: 44-pin PLCC, 40-pin DIP, 28-pin DIP and 28-pin SO.

-The COP8788CL/COP8784CL are fully static parts, fabricated using double-metal silicon gate microCMOS technology.
-Features include an 8-bit memory mapped architecture, MICROWIRE/PLUSTM serial I/O, two 16-bit timer/counters supporting three modes (Processor Independent PWM generation, External Event counter, and Input Capture mode capabilities).
+The device is a fully static part, fabricated using double-metal silicon gate microCMOS technology.
+Features include an 8-bit memory mapped architecture, MICROWIRE/PLUSTM serial I/O, two 16-bit timer/counters supporting three modes (Processor Independent PWM generation, External Event counter, and Input Capture mode capabilities), an 8-channel, 8-bit A/D converter with both differential and single ended modes.
 Each I/O pin has software selectable configurations.
-The devices operates over a voltage range of 4.5V to 5.5V.
+The device operates over a voltage range of 4.5V to 5.5V.
 High throughput is achieved with an efficient, regular instruction set operating at a maximum of 1 μs per instruction rate.